+SEPHARDIC

 Refrigerators

-Rav Ovadia Yosef does not require the shelves to be covered, assuming the general usage does not involve placing boiling hot pots and pans directly on the racks.
-To his view, washing and cleaning the shelves is sufficient (Chazon Ovadia - Pesach 2003 edition page 148).
+APPLICATIONS

+Rav Ovadia Yosef does

+not require the shelves to

+be covered, assuming the

+involve placing boiling hot

+pots and pans directly on the

+racks.
+To his view, washing

+and cleaning the shelves is sufficient (Chazon Ovadia

+- Pesach 2003 edition page

+general usage does

+Refrigerators and Freezers

+All parts of refrigerators and freezers, including storage bins, must be thoroughly cleaned and washed.
+The shelves should be lined with plastic or foil, which should be perforated with small holes to allow for air circulation.

+Countertops

+In any situation where the countertop cannot or

+will not be kashered, it may only be used on Pesach after being covered with a non-porous material which will not easily rip or tear.

+148).